ryukau/VSTPlugins/docs/manual/L4Reverb/L4Reverb_en.md

   - Initial release.

 ### L3Reverb
+- 0.1.4
+  - Fixed to reset properly.
+  - Fixed `bypass` parameter behavior.
+This fixes playing all the notes at the moment of unmute, even if host sends note to plugin while muting.
+This bug was only happening on the hosts which respect VST 3 `bypass` parameter.
 - 0.1.2
   - 0.1.1 is skipped to match L4Reverb version.
   - Implemented process context requirements.